The Chronicles of Prydain: References

 In 1989, Greenwood Publishing Group published The Prydain Companion: A Reference Guide to Lloyd Alexander's Prydain Chronicles by children's literature scholar Michael O. Tunnell.
 Henry Holt, the original publisher of the Prydain books, republished The Prydain Companion in 2003.
-The book's title is a reference to the fact that the Chronicles' narration often refers to any present combination of the main characters as "the companions."
-The Prydain Companion includes a biographical sketch of Alexander and two sections by Alexander, the "Foreword" and "How to Use the Companion."
+The book includes a biographical sketch of Alexander and two sections by Alexander, the "Foreword" and "How to Use the Companion."
 Entries cover major characters, locations, and so on, with insight gained by Tunnell's interviews with Alexander as well as research into the Mabinogion and The White Goddess.
 One marketing capsule is "An informative resource for formal studies of the Prydain Chronicles, as well as an excellent opportunity to delve into the fantastic workings of Prydain."

 Adaptations

 Film

 Walt Disney Productions released a Prydain animated film in 1985.
 The Black Cauldron is based primarily on the first two novels while incorporating elements from the others.
 The movie had a production budget of $44 million, while its theatrical release grossed only $21 million in the United States.
-Critics gave the film mixed reviews and found the film "pretty, but confusing and overly somber" due to its dark nature and disjointed script, though Roger Ebert gave it a positive review.
+The film received mixed reviews from critics who found the film "pretty, but confusing and overly somber" due to its dark nature and disjointed script, though Roger Ebert gave it a positive review.
 Production delays and its disappointing box office performance put the future of the Disney animation studio department in jeopardy.
 Then newly appointed studio head Jeffrey Katzenberg was dismayed by the product, and the animators felt that it lacked "the humor, pathos, and the fantasy which had been so strong in Lloyd Alexander's work.
 The story had been a once-in-a-lifetime opportunity and it was heartbreaking to see such wonderful material wasted."

 Of the film, Lloyd Alexander remarked: "First, I have to say, there is no resemblance between the movie and the book.
 Having said that, the movie in itself, purely as a movie, I found to be very enjoyable."

-On March 17, 2016, Variety confirmed that Walt Disney Pictures had re-acquired the film rights to The Chronicles of Prydain, with the intention to adapt the book series into an epic motion picture series, more attuned to Lloyd Alexander's high fantasy world.
-The project is currently in early development at the Walt Disney Studios with no director, producer, or screenwriter attached yet.
+On March 17, 2016, Variety confirmed that Walt Disney Pictures had re-acquired the film rights to The Chronicles of Prydain, with the intention to adapt the book series into an epic live-action motion picture series, more attuned to Lloyd Alexander's high fantasy world.
+The project was said to be in early development at the Walt Disney Studios with no director, producer, or screenwriter attached yet.